Thank you pages aren't just for saying "thank you" to new subscribers. Done right, they can nudge people toward:

 Key elements to include on a thank you page

 By definition, the only crucial thing to include on a thank you page is a “thank you” message.
 You want to show gratitude to somebody for doing something, regardless of what that actually is.

 However, people visiting your thank you page are the perfect people to sell to.
 They're already invested in your content—be that through making a donation, or joining your email list—and it’s where they’re most susceptible to hearing more about your business.

-That’s why some businesses treat thank you pages as an opportunity to upsell.
+That’s why some businesses treat thank you pages as an opportunity to upsell and cross-sell.

 Let’s say, for example, that someone has joined your email list.
 On the page that thanks them for subscribing, you can give a time-limited discount that convinces them to convert there and then (rather than through the emails you'll send over the coming weeks).